 Wahapū is a comprehensive digital system for managing doctoral candidature.
-It will be used by doctoral candidates, supervisors, academic heads and all other parties involved in managing doctoral processes.
+It is used by doctoral candidates, supervisors, academic heads and other parties involved in managing doctoral processes.
 Wahapū is currently being rolled out to an initial cohort of candidates and supervisors.
 All candidates under the new PhD Statute will have access to Wahapū.

 Read the PhD Statute.

 Want Wahapū access?
 Indicate that you wish to move to the new Statute.

 Moving to the new Statute will grant current PhD candidates eligibility to use Wahapū.
 Candidates on the 2016 or 2011 Statutes can indicate that they would like to move to the new PhD Statute by submitting a PhD Statute Consent Form.

 Once you have submitted this form, we will process your application.
 We will notify you via email once you have been moved to the new PhD Statute in the coming months.

 Please note: You have not been moved to the new PhD Statute until you have received email confirmation.

 Candidates using Wahapū get specific benefits from the new PhD Statute, such as the ability to invite additional attendees to their examination, but the biggest improvements are the streamlined processes, valuable functions and overall convenience that come with managing candidature online.

 - Track the streamlined examination process from start to finish